kychongdev/morimens/README.md

-# A website that collet game info about the Morimens
+# A website that collect game info about the Morimens

 [Morimens](https://morimens.qookkagames.com/)